Daniel J. Frey

 A strong people are not afraid.

-It is reasonable to give voice to protection as well as defense.
+It is reasonable to give voice to both protection and defense.

-However, fear is not a position that we Americans have historically made decisions from.
+However, fear is not a position from which we Americans have historically made decisions.

-Fear in its primal form allows those that are in its midst of the discussion to be manipulated by tyrants.
+Fear, in its primal form, allows those who are in the midst of the discussion to be manipulated by tyrants.

-Those that are afraid will say or do anything, they will parrot the mindset of the tyrant to alive their fear.
+Those who are afraid will say or do anything; they will parrot the tyrant's mindset in an attempt to alleviate their fear.

 A wall is a projection of fear.

-It has always been in the history of the human race.
+It has been a part of human history.

 They cannot hide from the economic and political problems they have contributed to.